 BUSINESS COMMUNICATIONS

-Study and practice of the principles of effective communication in business matters such as purchasing, credit, collections, inquiries, adjustments, applications, human relations, and and report writing.
+Principles of effective writing applied to business and industrial matters such as purchasing, credit, collections, inquiries, adjustments, applications, human relations, and the presentation of reports.
 Drill on business English principles, oral communication, and building a business vocabulary.

 FOREIGN TRADE